elastisys/compliantkubernetes-apps/README.md

    ```

 1. Initialize your environment and configuration:
-   Note that the configuration is split between read-only default configs found in the `defaults/` directory, and the override configs `sc-config.yaml` and `wc-config.yaml` which are editable and will override any default value.
+   Note that the configuration is split between read-only default configs found in the `defaults/` directory, and the override configs `common-config.yaml`, `sc-config.yaml` and `wc-config.yaml` which are editable and will override any default value.
+   The `common-config.yaml` will be applied to both the service and workload cluster, although it will be overriden by the any value set in the `sc-config.yaml` or `wc-config.yaml` respectively.
    When new configs are created this will generate new random passwords for all services.
    When configs are updated this will *not* overwrite existing values in the override configs.
-It will create a backup of the old override configs placed in `backups/`, generate new default configs in `defaults/`, and clear out redundant values set in the override configs that matches the default values.
+It will create a backup of the old override configs placed in `backups/`, generate new default configs in `defaults/`, merge common values into `common-config.yaml`, and clear out redundant values set in the override configs that matches the default values.
    See [compliantkubernetes.io](https://compliantkubernetes.io/) if you are uncertain about what order you should do things in.

    ```bash